-Phytochrome in plants is a soluble protein pigment that carry out photomorphogenic growth.
-It is present almost in all eukaryotic plants and was first discovered by a scientist named Sterling Hendricks and Herry Borthwick in the year 1940-1960.
-A term phytochrome was also given by Warren Butler.
+Phytochrome in plants exists as a soluble protein pigment, which carries out photomorphogenic growth.
+It is present almost in all eukaryotic plants and first discovered by a scientist named Sterling Hendricks and Herry Borthwick in 1940-1960.

 Content: Phytochrome in Plants